 Life on Mars

 The hunt for life on Mars is not just a matter of satisfying curiosity about our neighbourhood.
-Mars’ similarity to early Earth, preserved by the planet’s cold climate and lack of tectonic activity, means that it may be a highly useful source of information about the conditions which lead to the origin of life, even if the planet has never actually had living inhabitants.
+Mars’ similarity to early Earth, preserved by the planet’s cold climate and lack of tectonic activity, means that it may be a highly useful source of information about the conditions that lead to the origin of life, even if the planet has never actually had living inhabitants.

 Water on Mars